srineshselvaraj/Decibel/README.md

 [Check out Decibel here!](https://decibel-njit.vercel.app)

-**Disclaimer:** This app is a prototype, so some features are still in development and may not work as intended.
+**Disclaimer:** This app is a prototype, so some features are still in development and may not be fully functional.